WhaleConnect/whaleconnect/docs/BUILDING.md

 - `libbluetooth-dev` (BlueZ API)
 - `libdbus-1-dev` (D-Bus API)
-- `libgl-dev` (OpenGL API)

 TODO: Add package names for pacman and dnf

 ## Compiling

 This project uses C++23 features, so be sure to update your compiler(s) if needed.
-Compilation has been tested successfully with the following compilers:
+Compilation is officially supported on the following compilers:

 - GCC 12.1+
 - Visual Studio 2022 17.1+